-A. Fairness with same RTT
+A. Fairness With Same RTT

-Figure 3 plots the ratio of measured throughputs for two flows with the same propagation delay sharing a common bottleneck link as the path propagation delay is varied.
-Tests are of 10 minutes duration.
-Results are shown both for a bottleneck link bandwidth of 10 Mb/s and 250Mb/s, roughly corresponding to low and high-speed network conditions.
-The results shown are with no web traffic, but similar behaviour is observed when web traffic is present.
+Fig. 3 plots the ratio of measured throughputs for two flows with the same propagation delay sharing a common bottleneck link as the path propagation delay is varied.
+Tests are of 10-min duration.
+Results are shown both for a bottleneck link bandwidth of 10 and 250 Mb/s, roughly corresponding to low and high-speed network conditions.
+The results shown are with no Web traffic, but similar behavior is observed when Web traffic is present.